-More information on how to apply for grants can be found on each Center’s website:
+More information on how to apply for grants can be found on each center’s website:

-The RME program was created in 2000 upon passage of the Agricultural Risk Protection Act of 2000.
-Since then, the program has received $5 million in mandatory funding per year to support regionally focused risk management training efforts.
-The 2008 Farm Bill amended the program to increase its focus on certain populations, including a specific priority on projects that support:
+The ERME program was created in 2000 upon passage of the Agricultural Risk Protection Act of 2000.
+Until 2019, the program had received $5 million in mandatory funding per year to support regionally focused risk management training efforts.
+Going forward, it will now receive $10 million a year.

 |Fiscal Year||Total Farm Bill Mandatory Funding (in millions)|

-|5 yr total||$25|
+|5 yr total||$50|

-|10 yr total||$50|
+|10 yr total||$100|

-Section 133 of the Agricultural Risk Protection Act of 2000 amended the Federal Crop Insurance Act, further amended by Section 12026 of the Food, Conservation and Energy Act of 2008 and Section 11027(c) of the Agricultural Act of 2014, 7 U.S.C.
+Section 133 of the Agricultural Risk Protection Act of 2000 amended the Federal Crop Insurance Act, further amended by Section 12026 of the Food, Conservation and Energy Act of 2008, Section 11027(c) of the Agricultural Act of 2014, and by Section 11125 of the Agriculture Improvement Act of 2018, and codified at 7 U.S.C.
 1524(a).